LiteLLM Proxy Integration

 LITELLM_API_KEY=sk-your-master-key

-Use the built-in LiteLLMProxyClient to check the proxy is reachable and discover available models:
+Use LiteLLMProxyClient to check the proxy is reachable and to see which models are registered:

 from sagewai.integrations import LiteLLMProxyClient